 The Marmalade Rudbeckia is a dwarf variety that has large, golden-orange flowers that will bloom from summer to early fall!
 This flower grows to be two feet tall, and flowers are up to five inches across.
 It is a versatile plant that can be used in flower beds, borders, cutting gardens and large containers.

-The Tall Blue Cornflower produces a dazzling display of drought resistant, beautiful dark blue flowers that are attractive when cut or dried.
-This variety is an annual that will "naturalize" yearly when the seed drops.
+The Dwarf Blue Cornflower makes for a beautiful display of dark blue flowers that are attractive as cut or dried flowers.
+This beautiful variety is a very drought tolerant flower.
+The Dwarf Blue is an annual, but will "naturalize" yearly when the seed drops.
 It readily comes back the next year to produce another crop of blue flowers.
-In warm climates, plant the Tall Blue in summer to early fall for winter bloom.
+In warm climates, plant the Dwarf Blue in summer to early fall for a winter bloom.